Wondering what all the SSL fuss is about?

 - Having an SSL certificate on your site is also great protection for your own information.
 If you’re offering a special promotion or a discount voucher this extra security protects the details which are sent and received.
 And any external threats from hackers are prevented.

-So What the Hell is SSL?
+So What is SSL?

 It tech-speak for Secure Socket Layer and it’s basically security technology that’s added to your website 9usually via your web hosting provider) to keep information safe that’s passed between buyer and business owner.